dharanijayakanthan/inkoop.github.io/blog/use-gemfile-in-ruby-application.markdown

 description: How to Manage Gems in Ruby applications using Gemfile
 ---

-# How to manage gems in ruby application using Gemfile
+# How to manage Gems in Ruby application using Gemfile

 Lets say you are writing a simple ruby application for addition of numbers which takes n number of arguments and returns a sum of the values passed.